Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature

-In Fig.~\ref{Fig:Matsubara} we show the $\beta G(k,\beta/2)$ results for $t'/t=0.17$, with different temperatures and approximately fixed doping $\delta \sim 0.12$.
-As $t'/t>0$, we have performed particle-hole transformation and shifted the $\beta G(k,\beta/2)$ data by $(\pi,\pi)$, to facilitate the comparisons to electron doping in cuprates with $t'/t<0$, which is thus mapped to a system with $t'/t=-0.17$ and electron filling $n=1+\delta$.
-In Fig.~\ref{Fig:Matsubara}(a), for $T/J=1$ in the HT regime, we find no clear suppression in the spectral weights at the Fermi surface.
-On the contrary, in Fig.~\ref{Fig:Matsubara}(b) we find the spectral weight gets suppressed near $(\pi/2,\pi/2)$ for $T/J=1/3$ in the PG phase.
-The suppression of spectral weights has also been observed in the PG regime of cuprate superconductors.
-However, there is a distinct difference worth mentioning: the nodal and antinodal points in the $t'/t>0$ model in Fig.~\ref{Fig:Matsubara}(b) are reversed when compared to the hole-doped cuprates~\cite{Shen2005Science,Keimer2015Nature}, resembling those in the electron-doped cuprates~\cite{Matsui2007NCCO,Armitage2010RMP, Supplementary}.
+In Figs.~\ref{Fig:Matsubara}(a), (b), and (d) we show the $\beta G(\mathbf{k},\beta/2)$ results for $t'/t=0.17$ with fixed doping $\delta \simeq 0.12$, calculated on a $6\times 6$ square lattice with open boundaries.
+To facilitate comparison to electron-doped cuprates with $t'/t<0$~\cite{Markiewicz2005}, the data are shifted by $(\pi,\pi)$, as through the particle-hole transformation the system can be mapped to $t'/t=-0.17$ with electron density $n=1+\delta$.
+In Fig.~\ref{Fig:Matsubara}(a), for $T/J=1$ in the HT regime, we find no clear suppression in the FS spectral weights, while in Fig.~\ref{Fig:Matsubara}(b) the spectral weight gets suppressed near $(\pi/2,\pi/2)$ for $T/J=1/3$ in the PG regime, consistent with the ARPES results of a typical electron-doped superconductor Nd$_{2-x}$Ce$_x$CuO$_4$ [Fig.~\ref{Fig:Matsubara}(c)]~\cite{Matsui2007NCCO, Armitage2010RMP}.
+Upon further reducing the temperature to $T/J=1/14$ and entering the SC phase, a dramatic shift in intensity is observed in Fig.~\ref{Fig:Matsubara}(d).
+Specifically, the intensities show pronounced increase near the nodal point $(\pi/2, \pi/2)$, while get suppressed around the antinodal points $(\pi,0)$ and $(0,\pi)$.
+This observation aligns well with the characteristics of $d_{x^2-y^2}$-wave pairing symmetry.

-By further lowering the temperature to $T/J=1/14$, the system enters the SC phase in Fig.~\ref{Fig:Matsubara}(c), where we find the contour map of $\beta G(k,\beta/2)$ undergoes a dramatic change as compared to those at higher temperature, e.g., in the PG regime.
-Significant spectral weight now moves to the nodal point and gets suppressed at the antinodal points, consistent with expected nodal structure for the $d$-wave SC states.